-The purpose of the module is to lead you to an understanding of the way in which linguistic theory is applied to the field of language teaching, especially foreign and second-language teaching.
+The purpose of the module is to lead you to an understanding of the way in which linguistic theory is applied to the field of language teaching, especially foreign and second language teaching.
 Although the module does not provide a recognised qualification in TEFL/TESL, it provides a thorough introduction to the theory underlying the subject and gives you an opportunity to relate your theoretical knowledge to pedagogic practice by including an element of fieldwork (classroom observations and in class teaching practice) and data analysis.
-Topics include: differences between first and second-language learning; variation in language learning ability, e.g. social and cultural, as well as individual factors such as personality and intelligence; interlanguage; the meaning of errors; differences between languages and communicative competence.
+Topics may include: differences between first and second language learning; variation in language learning ability, e.g. social and cultural, as well as individual factors such as personality and intelligence; the meaning of errors and differences between languages and communicative competence.
 It has a very strong focus on the practice of language teaching and workshops and lectures are geared towards the analysis of teaching material and teaching methods.

 Language, Gender and Identity

 Do men and women speak ‘differently’?
 What are the implications of gender marked lexis?
 How does gender interact with identity?
 And what do we mean by identity anyway?
 These are some of the questions posed, explored and critiqued throughout the module as we investigate the interface between language, gender and identity, using a range of historical and contemporary spoken and written texts.
 Topics may include: the origins and evolution of language and gender studies; the constructivist approach to gender and identity and the role of language in the creation of self; the depiction of gender and sexuality in written discourse, including popular media and fictional narratives; sites of social conflict such as ‘exceptional women’ in power and the performances of identities in non-heteronormative social groups.
 Throughout, we assess the possible impacts and implications of gender and identity analysis and its relevance for the twenty first century.